mutexre/BagIterator/README.md

 # "True" random access iterator in C++ &amp; random_inserter

 There are two classes in this project that implement STL iterator interface.
-The first is a "true_random_access_iterator".
-It allows accessing an STL container at randomly selected locations.
-The position is randomised when incrementing an iterator.
+The first is a "true_random_access_iterator" that allows accessing any STL container at randomly selected locations.
+The position is shuffled when iterator gets incremented.
-New location is choosen as random() % size(container).
-This iterator is a forward iterator, hence it only supports increment operator, that is absolutely sufficient for this iterator type.
+New location is choosen to be random() % size(container).
+This iterator is a forward iterator, hence it only supports increment operator, that is sufficient for this iterator type.
 It allows to write code like this:

 ```c++
 size_t seed = std::chrono::system_clock::now().time_since_epoch().count();